 A. Upon receipt of a completed application, the advisory agency shall first determine whether the parcels have been divided from all contiguous property and, if so, whether each such parcel was divided in violation of the Subdivision Map Act, any predecessor statutes, or any ordinance of the county enacted pursuant thereto, in effect at the time of such division.
 Except as hereinafter provided, no notice of the filing of an application for a certificate or action taken relating thereto need be given to any person.

 B. If the advisory agency determines that none of the property has been divided from all of the contiguous property or, although divided, has since been merged into such contiguous property, the advisory agency shall deny the application for issuance of a certificate or conditional certificate and shall notify the applicant in writing of that determination.
-The notice of denial shall inform the applicant of the right to appeal the determination of the advisory agency to the board pursuant to Chapter 2.88.
-If notice of appeal is not filed within the time set forth in subsection (B) of Section 17.52.061, the advisory agency shall refund to the applicant within twenty working days thereafter a portion of the application fee for a certificate or conditional certificate in the amount established by resolution of the board.
-If the determination of the advisory agency is upheld on appeal, the advisory agency shall refund to the applicant within twenty working days of such decision a portion of the application fee for a certificate or conditional certificate in that amount established by resolution of the board.
-If the determination of the advisory agency that no parcel currently exists is not upheld on appeal, or if the advisory agency determines that at least one of the parcels for which the certificate or conditional certificate is sought was divided from the contiguous property even if the remainder of the property was not so divided or has since been merged into the contiguous property, then processing of the application shall continue in relation to such parcel or parcels as an application for a certificate or conditional certificate and no refund shall be made to the applicant under this subsection.

 C. If the advisory agency determines that a parcel for which the certificate is sought was divided from all contiguous property in compliance with the Subdivision Map Act, any predecessor statutes, or any ordinance of the county enacted pursuant thereto, in effect and applicable at the time the involved parcel was so divided, the advisory agency shall issue a certificate containing the information set forth in subsections (A) and (B) of Section 17.52.047, shall cause the certificate to be filed for record with the recorder within fifteen working days of rendering such determination, and shall mail a copy of the certificate to the applicant along with a refund of that portion of the application fee for a conditional certificate in an amount established by resolution of the board.
-If such determination is made by the board on appeal, the certificate shall be issued and filed for record within five working days following such determination by the board, and a copy shall thereafter be mailed to the applicant along with the refund of a portion of the application fee for a certificate in the amount established by resolution of the board.